microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissue.md

 **Workaround:** Editing the same file(s) in the Microclimate Orion editor, builds and deploys the changes to the server.

-## Java Applications will not start after running mcdev delete
+## Java Application will not start after running mcdev delete

-If a java application has been created and mcdev delete is then used to delete the microclimate docker images the java applicaation will no longer start when microcloimate is restarted.
+If a java application has been created and mcdev delete is then used to delete the Microclimate docker images the java application will no longer start when Microclimate is restarted.

-**Workaround** Delete the .idc directory from the microclimate-woprkspace directory and restart microclimate.
+**Workaround** Stop Microclimate, delete the .idc directory from the microclimate-workspace directory, and then start Microclimate.